About the Teacher Toolkits

 we recommend that you print the To-Go versions of the Toolkits in order to save on paper.
 Finally, The Physics Classroom grants teachers the right to download the Toolkits to their personal file space and to modify and personalize them as desired.
 We do have a restriction regarding the Toolkits; please do not place any of the files on other servers that are publicly available.
 Toolkits are the sole property of The Physics Classroom.
 We paid for their development and we should remain the sole source of distribution to the public.

 Finally, the Teacher Toolkit section of the website is a work in progress.
 We're not done writing Toolkits for the variety of topics in physics.
 This section opened in June of 2014 and work on the Toolkits will continue through the 2014-15 school year.
 We have plans to address all the topics that are covered in The Physics Classroom Tutorial, providing teachers with a complete collection of digital packages for preparing engaging, mulitmedia lessons and awesome units.
 This is one more way that The Physics Classroom serves students, teachers and classrooms with high-quality, classroom-ready, user-friendly resources that promote teaching and learning.

-We encourage teachers to follow us on Twitter or Facebook in order to receive regular updates when a new Toolkit comes online.
+We encourage teachers to follow us on Twitter or Facebook or Google+ in order to receive regular updates when a new Toolkit comes online.
 In addition to keeping current about what is happening with Teacher Toolkits, you can view announcements regarding other developments, new pages on our site, information about our Pinterest boards.
 You might even enjoy our popular Teacher Stories that highlight how teachers like you are using The Physics Classroom with their classes and as a lesson preparation tool.